-If the target protein should be purified from larger sample volumes, protein may leach during the sample application and washing steps.
-In these cases, we recommend the use of StrepTactin®XT 4Flow® and StrepTactin®XT 4Flow® high capacity, which offer a superior immobilization of target proteins.
-Due to their higher affinity to Strep-tag®II and Twin-Strep-tag®, target proteins do not leach out even if large sample volumes are applied.
+If the target protein should be purified from larger sample volumes, we recommend the use of Strep-Tactin®XT 4Flow® and Strep-Tactin®XT 4Flow® high capacity, which offer a superior immobilization of target proteins.
+Due to their higher affinity to Strep-tag®II and Twin-Strep®-tag, target proteins do not leach out even if large sample volumes are applied.
+However, Strep-Tactin® resins can still be used if the recommended volumes in the following table are considered.